June 1, 2020

 false

-There is no way around it: cancelling, cutting short or altering your travel plans due to illness is a total bummer.
-But there are more than memories at stake; your money and health are on the line, too.
-If you have non-refundable prepaid costs invested in these impacted trips, including airline tickets and tour fees, you may be out of luck if you don’t have travel insurance.
+There’s no way around it: canceling, cutting short, or altering your travel plans due to illness is a total bummer.
+There are more than memories at stake; your money and your health are on the line, too.
+If you have prepaid costs invested in your trip, you may not get a refund.
+And if you get sick while traveling overseas, you could end up paying thousands out of pocket for your medical care.

-In the world of travel insurance, covered illnesses aren’t so much a comprehensive list of all the different ailments that cause travel insurance benefits to kick in.
-Instead, they’re defined by certain conditions that must be met.
-First, the illness (or injury, or medical condition) must be disabling enough to make a reasonable person cancel their trip.
+In the world of travel insurance, covered illnesses aren’t described in a comprehensive list of all the possible ailments that could cause you to cancel a trip.
+Instead, certain conditions must be met to be eligible for coverage.

 People sometimes think that travel insurance won’t cover them if they have a pre-existing medical condition.
 It can!
 But to ensure you’re protected, you’ll need to meet certain requirements.

-Here is how Allianz Global Assistance defines a pre-existing medical condition:
+Here is how Allianz Global Assistance defines an existing medical condition:

 An injury, illness, or medical condition that, within the 120 days prior to and including the purchase date of your policy: